 Born September 6th, 2016, Speculative 66 is a (mostly) monthly journal of 66-word stories and poems from the speculative realm.
 We feature science fiction

-Into the Ruins Website Into the Ruins Information about your publication Into the Ruins is a different kind of science fiction magazine.
-Rather than the tropes of space operas, aliens, and interstellar travel, we offer…
+Into the Ruins Into the Ruins is a different kind of science fiction magazine.
+Rather than the tropes of space operas, aliens, and interstellar travel, we offer science fiction stories for the real world.
+These are tales set in the near and far future that deal with the sort of…

 The Sonder Review is a tri-annual publication of both art and short fiction that strives to question, redefine, and challenge conventional viewpoints; to usurp the definition of reality and truth.